 10- External/Flash Drives– we have most of our photos and important documents scanned to cloud storage.
 Since we recently started a YouTube channel we now have videos that need to be backed up.
 Our videos are backed up to two separate external hard drives.
 One of those drives is in the bag.
 Your drives might contain your documents.
 If you are storing any kind of information on an external hard drive, you need to throw that in too.

 So these are some of the items we have in our Go-Bag.
 You can customize yours to your needs but these staple items should always be included.
 Hopefully, you will never need to grab your bag in the middle of the night but it’s always better to be safe than sorry.

-Some items will have to be taken out in the morning such as your wallet and cell phones.
-Just remember if you happen to need that bag one night, you will be glad you got in the routine of setting that bag up.
+Some items will have to be taken out in the morning such as your wallet and cell phone.
+Just remember if you happen to need that bag one night, you will be glad you got into the routine of setting that bag up.

 Have you ever had to be evacuated in the middle of the night?
 What about during the day?
 What did you grab?
 Were you ready?
 Let us know in the comments below how you handled your emergency.